-Option 1 is a viable option but its adoption would result in:

-- potential substantial costs to primary producers that may have a negative impact on their viability and in turn the viability of the rural and regional communities that depend upon the sale of the agricultural produce; and - discrepancies between agricultural and food legislation which could have negative impacts on the compliance costs of primary producers, perception problems in export markets and undermine the efficient enforcement of standards for chemical residues.
+Although Option 1 is a viable option, its adoption would result in discrepancies between agricultural and food legislation, which could have negative impacts on the compliance, costs of primary producers, perception problems in export markets and undermine the efficient enforcement of standards for chemical residues.

-FSANZ's preferred approach is to adopt Option 2 - adopt the changes to include new MRLs for avilamycin.
-FSANZ prefers this approach because:
+FSANZ's preferred approach is to adopt Option 2 - adopt the changes to include new MRLs for sulphaquinoxaline in Standard 1.4.2 of the Code.